farhat-lab/who-analysis/analysis/README.md

 # Compare Logistic Regression to Associative Studies

-Associative: also known as catalog-base methods.
+Associative: also known as catalog-based methods.

 See if logistic regression outperforms a univariate catalog-based method.